Honey Chile

-"Honey Chile" rose to number eleven on the Billboard pop singles chart and number five on the Billboard R&B singles chart.
+"Honey Chile" rose to number eleven on the US Billboard Hot 100 chart and number five on the US Billboard R&B singles chart.

 Background

-The song describes how the narrator (Martha Reeves) wanting to get rid of her boyfriend who's been courting and dating other girls behind her back though she is too weak to let him go stating "I'll walk a country mile to stay with you".
+The song describes how the narrator (voiced by Martha Reeves) wanting to get rid of her boyfriend who's been courting and dating other girls behind her back though she is too weak to let him go stating "I'll walk a country mile to stay with you".
 This song, rare for a pop song, actually shows character development: at the end of the first verse she states that she is worthless without him, while in the second to last line she says she will find the strength to leave him.